iris-hep/iris-hep.github.io/pages/fellows-applications.md

 -->

 **Applications for the Undergraduate Fellows program in Summer 2024 are now open.
-Applications submitted before Monday, 4 March, 2024 (end of the day, any time zone) will prioritized for consideration, but submissions will be considered until the end of March.**
+Applications submitted before Monday, 4 March, 2024 (end of the day, any time zone) will prioritized for consideration.
+The application form will however remain open and applications can nonetheless be submitted through March 18th.**

 <!--
 **Applications for the Graduate Fellows program are not yet open, but will appear again in 2024.**